marcusbaer/custom-element-import/README.md

 ## Setup your Web Components

-Place your (first) web component in a public directory `components` or pick a different name if you want:
+Place your (first) web component in a public directory `components` relative to the current url or pick a different name if you want:

 1. Create a JS file, having the custom element tag as its name, e.g. `blendy-bird.js`
 2. Create inside of that file the class for your web component, e.g. `BlendyBird`